 In another study by Hitwise, the top websites new movers visit compared to the average population include utilities, government sites, building and construction, and health insurance.
 According to the research, life events are strong tied to home moves and this group is 2.4 times more likely to visit wedding sites and 2.1 times more likely to visit baby sites.

-New movers use different channels throughout the move process and to research different products and services.
-Marketers must use a mix of both digital outreach and traditional direct mail marketing to establish connections with new movers.
+Movers use different channels throughout the move process and to research different products and services.
+Marketers must use a mix of both digital outreach and traditional direct mail marketing to establish connections with movers.

 In research by Epsilon, consumers were asked about their attitudes towards information sources for finding new products, services, and establishments.
 According to the survey, new movers strongly agreed or somewhat agreed with the following statements: